BobGerman/Ignite24-Labs/LAB-445/setup.md

 W-02 - Place the BEGIN files at a location on the workstation local drive.
 In the instructions, replace the token %START_LOCATION% in the instructions with the path to these files.

+W-03 - Place the END files at a location on the workstation local drive.
+In the instructions, replace the token %END_LOCATION% in the instructions with the path to these files.

 # Tenant Setup

 T-01 - Ensure app uploads are enabled for all users